apache/spark/docs/apache-airflow/tutorial.rst

 `Jinja Documentation <http://jinja.pocoo.org/docs/dev/api/#writing-filters>`_.

-For more information on the variables and macros that can be referenced in templates, make sure to read through the :doc:`macros-ref`.
+For more information on the variables and macros that can be referenced in templates, make sure to read through the :ref:`templates-ref`.

 Adding DAG and Tasks documentation
 ----------------------------------